JD-Code05/Organized-S-ITCS214-Codes/README.md

 # Organized-Java-Codes
 I am pleased to share my Java code from the (S-ITCS124) Data Structures and Algorithms course.
-The code has been organized according to the modules and includes comprehensive comments for clarity and understanding.
+The codes have been organized according to the modules and includes comprehensive comments for clarity and understanding.
 Now included with (Instructions).

 ---